 |Systems Biology & Bioinformatics (SYBB) (MS/PhD)||June 1||-||-|

 *If not listed here, contact the department directly.

-Admission materials include your application and associated materials.
+Admission materials include your application and the associated materials listed below.
 Full instructions are included within your online application.
-In addition to those requested by department you must submit:
+In addition to any materials requested by department, each applicant must submit:

 - Statement of Objectives - Some programs have this built into the application.
 If not, create your own using "Statement of Objectives" as the heading.
 The statement should be one to two pages and include your purpose in undertaking graduate work as well as an explanation of your study and research interests as they relate to your undergraduate/graduate study and professional goals.

-- Academic Transcripts - You are required to identify all post-secondary educational institutions you have attended on your application form, and to submit an official transcript from each.
+- Academic Transcripts - You are required to identify all post-secondary educational institutions you have attended on your application form, and to upload an unofficial transcript from each directly onto the application.
+If admitted, then you will be required to submit official transcripts, there is no need to send them in with your application.
 Admission to the School of Graduate Studies is conditional on final certification of degrees awarded.
-Note to International Students: Documents in languages other than English must be accompanied by certified translations in English.
+International Students: Documents in languages other than English must be accompanied by translations in English.

 - Letters of Recommendation - Three letters of recommendation must be submitted from those individuals sufficiently familiar with you, and who can assess your academic preparation, abilities and accomplishments.
 Letters should be from your most recent instructors in your proposed field of study.
 If you have been out of school for several years, one letter may be from your employer, supervisor or other person familiar with your most recent activities.

-- Application Fee - A nonrefundable application fee of $50 is required for each application submitted.
+- Application Fee - A nonrefundable application fee of $50 is required at the time of submission for each application submitted.

 Students interested in being considered for assistantships through their programs must indicate their interest by checking the appropriate box on the application.

 CWRU has various forms of financial aid available to graduate students.
 U.S. citizens can also apply for federal financial aid and receive student loans.